Rasoul77/transformer-from-scratch-pytorch/README.md

 ![Implementation Detailed Transformers Architecture](media/TransformersArchitectures.png)

-# Transformer — An Educational Implementation
+# Attention Is All You Need

 This repository provides an **educational, implementation-oriented view of the Transformer architecture**, originally introduced in *"Attention Is All You Need"* (Vaswani et al., 2017).
 To make the model more approachable, the architecture has been redrawn with additional **implementation-level details**, so that each block in the diagram directly corresponds to components in the code.
 This helps bridge the gap between the abstract architecture and its practical realization.